Browser Storage Component

 GO

-NOTE This Property ID matches the Browser Storage component you set up next.
+This Property ID matches the Browser Storage component you'll set up next.

 Configure the Browser Storage Component

-1. Drag and drop a Browser Storage component onto your canvas.
-Place the component below your Initializer component.
+1. Drag and drop a Browser Storage component onto your canvas, placing it below your initGetOfflineSubmissions Initializer component.

-2. In the Property ID and Canvas Label Text fields, enter readOfflineSubmissions.
+2. In the Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module. and Canvas Label Text fields, enter readOfflineSubmissions.

 Property ID Mapping